MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 3: Use feed views to share packages.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to use azure devops piplines to share your packages through adding task (NuGet push) to publish the package in you
+    NuGet account

  - **Demo 4: Package and publish class library to Azure Artifact feed and use it from Visual Studio.**

     In this demo you will learn and understand how